ChristinaChanYing/I-am_/README.md

 # I am_
- A mental health tracker made in Ellehacks 2020.
+ A prototype mental health tracker made in Ellehacks 2020.